PranavMishra17/Azure-Web-app-Python-for-VARE-website-UIC/README.md

-# Azure Talking Avatar RAG Interface
+# MedRAG Avatar Platform - IVORY

 A web application for creating and interacting with custom talking avatars powered by Azure Cognitive Services and RAG (Retrieval Augmented Generation) technology.